 Everytime we make this dish, we’ll always remember the floating fruit vendors and life on the Mekong.
 If you’re visiting, hire a private small private boat to visit the market early around sunrise or slightly after when it’s most busy.

 Yield: 4 servings

 We love using prawns for this dish but you can use your favorite seafood.
-Any firm white fish steaks would work well.
+Any firm white fish steaks such as catfish, mahi, tuna, would work well.

 1 tbs fish sauce

-1-2 elephant ear stems, peeled and sliced on diagonal 1/2in thick
+1-2 taro stems, peeled and sliced on diagonal 1/2in thick

 1/2 cup of bean sprouts